litteratum/jira_dev_workflow/README.md

 2. Regardless who you are and what are you working on, if you find a bug in any project, you must create a task for it.
 The description may be hight level, a more qualified specialist will improve it later if needed

 ## Task fields
   * Description.
-Obvious
+What should be done in a task
   * Priority.
-Obvious
+How important is the task
   * Due date.
-Obvious
+When should the task be finished and ready for delivery
-  * Time tracking.
-Obvious
+  * Time tracking
   * [Contributors](#contributors)
     * Reporter.
 It is a standard field.
-Obvious
+A person who created the task
     * Assignee.
 It is a standard field.
-Obvious
+A person who is currently taking the task
     * [Manager](#manager-task-field)
     * [Executor](#executor-task-field)
     * [Reviewer](#reviewer-task-field)